Chinese food in the Netherlands: a quick and tasty introduction

 You get sambal with your Chinese food in the Netherlands, even though it’s from Indonesia.
 Image: DepositPhotos

 I’ve mentioned that Chinees-Indisch food consists of a lot of Indonesian and Southern Chinese cuisine.
-Especially Southern Chinese cuisine because most of the Chinese restaurant owners (or their forefathers) are Cantonese speakers from the South of China.
+Normally, the Southern Chinese influence is prevalent, as most of the Chinese restaurant owners (or their forefathers) are Cantonese speakers from the South of China.

-In Southern cuisine, spicy food is almost non-existent, because it is simply way too hot to eat spicy food when the temperature is hanging around the thirties most part of the year. ☀️
+In Southern cuisine, however, spicy food is almost non-existent, because it is simply way too hot to eat spicy food when the temperature hangs around the thirties most of the year. ☀️

-Of course, this would not apply to people living in the Netherlands where summer days’ temperatures are rarely over twenty degrees, or my Dutch-Indonesian friends, who apparently carry mini-bottles of Sambal in their bags for on-the-go.
+Of course, this would not apply to people living in the Netherlands, where summer days’ temperatures are rarely over twenty degrees, or my Dutch-Indonesian friends, who carry mini-bottles of Sambal in their bags.
+That’s how you know that the ubiquity of Sambal is an Indonesian legacy.

 Congratulations!
 The Chinese food you eat in the Netherlands can’t be found in China!